 X-Men: Apocalypse Synopsis

 En Sabah Nur, an immensely powerful mutant believed to be the first of his kind, ruled Ancient Egypt till betrayed by his followers and imprisoned in a tomb.
 Awakened in 1983, he determines humanity to have lost its way and decides to remake the world.
 To do so, he recruits a group of mutants to be his horsemen, in the process enhancing their already formidable powers.
 His final recruit is Erik Lehnsherr i.e. Magneto.
 Vengeful from the death of his new family, Erik uses his heightened powers to manipulate the Earth’s magnetic poles.
-Resulting in catastrophic destruction throughout the world.
+His actions results in catastrophic destruction throughout the world.

 Before watching X-Men: Apocalypse, I did something I’ve long told myself not to do.
 I read the reviews beforehand.

 This was a correct decision, for the lukewarm reviews moderated my expectations.
 They also reminded how the last movie in trilogies is often the weakest.
-In the end, I quite enjoyed X-Men: Apocalypse, because I expected no more than a superpower brawl.
+The short of it, I quite enjoyed X-Men: Apocalypse because I expected no more than a superpower brawl.
 In fact, I’m enjoyed it enough to consider watching it again.

 But given most fans were willing to religiously follow the animated episodes for months, each time in a measly chunk of 20 minutes, what reason do we have to grouch about 143 minutes of classic X-Men fracas?
 Meaningless deaths, poor CGI efforts, lacking character developments, or not?